 What beef cuts to order in Argentina?

-Lomo/filet mignon: Minimum fat, tender, soft beef.
+Bife de lomo = filet mignon: Minimal fat, tender, prime cut, soft beef.
 This cut is for those who order their meat rare to medium.
 With little fat comes little marbling and all beef experts know that marbling means maximum flavor.
-A good introduction steak to what Argentina has to offer.
+A good and lean introduction steak to what Argentina has to offer.

-Bife de chorizo/NY strip/Sirloin: A thick strip of fat lines one side and the meat is pretty well marbled.
-This is the king of steaks in my opinion.
+Bife de chorizo = NY strip/Sirloin: A thick strip of fat lines one side and the meat is pretty well marbled.
+In my opinion, this is the king of steaks.
 Order this guy medium and it will be something to write home about.
 This will be a fairly tender steak, juicy and full of flavor.

 How to order your steak: